-Upon completion of this offering (assuming no exercise of the underwriters' option to acquire additional shares of common stock), we anticipate that Warburg Pincus will initially own up to approximately 80.5% of our outstanding common stock (based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover of this prospectus).
+Upon completion of this offering (assuming no exercise of the underwriters' option to acquire additional shares of common stock), Warburg Pincus will initially own approximately 81.5% of our outstanding shares of common stock.
 Consequently, Warburg Pincus will continue to have significant influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership will limit your ability to influence corporate matters, and as a result, actions may be taken that you may not view as beneficial.